-Poets’ Corner is a place of pilgrimage for literature lovers.
-Here, over 100 poets and writers are buried or have memorials.
+Poets’ Corner, Westminster Abbey, is a place of pilgrimage for literature lovers.
+More than 100 poets and writers are buried or have memorials here.

 Others, though popular in their day, are now less well known.
 The first poet to be buried here, in 1400, was Geoffrey Chaucer, author of 'The Canterbury Tales'.
 Not because he was a poet but because he was Clerk of the King's Works.
 Nearly 200 years later, Edmund Spenser (1553-1598) who wrote 'The Faerie Queene' for Elizabeth I, one of the longest poems in the English language, asked to be buried near Chaucer – perhaps with an eye on his own literary reputation.